Eyeglasses Lenses

 Trivex lenses answered: problems, differences, and more

+Are Trivex lenses worth it?
 One of the most significant advantages of Trivex lenses is their comfortability.
-Those who use them find them more comfortable than other plastic lenses on the market today.

 aspherical lens vs. spherical lens